videntity/vmi/README.md

 * Trusted Referee Support - According to NIST SP 800-63-3.
 * FIDO U2F / FIDO 2 Support
-* Text Message multi-facotor authentication support
+* Text Message multi-factor authentication support
 * Vectors of Trust Support
 * Support for `document` and `address` claims as defined in the iGov Profile for OIDC.